jzc-2007/tpu_manager/README.md

 - `pass`: Do nothing.
 - `rerun`: Rerun when GRPC error occurs, reapply when preempted.
 - `pre` (default for preempted TPUs): Reapply when GRPC error occurs, resume

+For example, if you want a job running in preempted TPUs to be rerunned instead of resumed when grpc, you can do:
 ```bash
 tpu run v2-32-p2 xibo rule=rerun
 ```